 Participants who make either no T2 errors or no T2 errors on the pre-intervention RSVP will be excluded from the analysis.

 Participants whose error-rates, finger-tapping rhythm, or pre-intervention mindfulness scores significantly deviated from the group.
-We are undecided on if we will use univariate outlier estimation methods (e.g., > 3 SD) or a multivariate approach, such as using robust Mahalanobis Distance.
+Outliers who deviate more than three median absolute deviations (MAD) from the median will be removed prior to analysis.

 7) How many observations will be collected or what will determine sample size?